felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 remember he was quite excited about it, on the level that I was with my trusted Vortex Race 3.

 I brushed it off initially, thinking: "Bah!
 Anyone who gets a new keyboard fall in love with it.
 I'm sure it's not that good.".
-Besides, I wasn't convinced that the grid-like design of the keyboard was good design: what was wrong with the standard staggered design?
+Besides, I wasn't convinced that the grid-like layout of the keyboard was good design: what was wrong with the standard staggered layout?

 To tell the truth, my ego took a hit: was it possible that I had a lesser version of what my friend was having?
 It would have been unthinkable to betray my beloved Race 3 with a puny board such as the